Bertie S. Brown:

 In all likelihood most supercharger kits, particularly EFI kits are installed by specialty shops that use a chassis dynamometer and a laptop computer to obtain the correct tune.
 Rob Walden of LWA, an Atlanta tuning firm that uses HP Tuners software, says, “Supercharger manufacturers do not provide any kind of tune, they just supply the software, the tuner kit, to enter the vehicle’s ECU to modify the tune.
 So most tuning would be conducted by someone with the expertise and a chassis dynamometer.”

 5) What camshaft spec is best?

 Installing a camshaft designed specifically for a supercharged engine is best.
-But often the existing camshaft works surprisingly well and those with lobe separation angles of between 112 to 116 degrees are ideal.
-Of course, when cruising down the road, and thus not building boost, nothing more than a normal camshaft is required.
+But often the existing camshaft works surprisingly well, and those with lobe separation angles of between 112 to 116 degrees are ideal.
+Of course, when cruising and thus not building boost, nothing more than a normal camshaft is required.